Local Expert Guest

 One of Florida's top boating destinations, there's nothing but smooth sailing in Jacksonville.
 For one, Jacksonville is the gateway to the St. Johns River, which is Florida's major interior waterway.
 As such, world-class marinas, like the one at Ortega Landing, are top-notch sailing spots.
 Ever wanted to steer the boat yourself?
 Companies like Southern Sailing offer lessons on the St. Johns River as opposed to the Atlantic Ocean, but the same skills learned still apply to both.

 Ready to find your Zen?
 Choose between a Kayak Yoga class and a Meditation Paddle and instantly feel at peace in the water.
 Adventure Kayak Florida has a tour for every interest, whether it’s their full moon paddle, half-day tour, or one of their overnight adventures.
 Beginners are recommended to start at Hanna Park, which spans 60 acres of freshwater and also a prime bird spotting locale.
 Navigate the lake in a single or double-seat kayak, or a canoe for the entire family.
+Guided kayak tours offer a variety of options for fitness, ecotourism, romance, and fishing.
+Choose from ocean kayaking, where you can catch a glimpse of dolphins, sea turtles, and cast a reel.
+Or glide through the exotic wilderness of Jacksonville’s surrounding creeks, rivers, and marshes on an eco-tour.

 Fishing is in season no matter the time of year, and when inshore fishing is at its peak, there’s no better fish to catch and eat.
 There are plenty of lookout spots along the vast stretch of the St. Johns River, the Intracoastal Waterway and the inlets.